minhhuu291/Logo-Recognition/README.md

 ### 3. About the dataset:

-- The dataset has 5 different stores: Starbuck, Phuc Long, The Alley, The Koi and ModernHustle.
-Photos are cutting from videos - less than 10 second each, of the store including their logo.
+- The dataset has 5 different stores: Starbuck, Phuc Long, The Alley, Highland and Tocotoco.
+Photos are download from google.
 Photos then being labeled by LabelImg and feeded to Tensorflow pretrain-model Faster-rcnn-resnet-50-coco.
 ____

 ## II.
 PROJECT DEPLOYMENT